23skdu/Centos7.7.1908-Packer-Vagrant/README.md

 # First build a fresh vagrant/virtualbox box with the provided json manifest,kickstart config, and setup/teardown scripts
 $ packer build centos_7.7.1908.json

-# Use your own ssh key, not the vagrant one
-$ cp ~/.ssh/id_rsa.pub public.key

 # Then just vagrant up with your fresh box
 $ vagrant up

 # CentosDevBox_vagrant
 Centos DevBox Vagrantfile with unit test